Dubuque school board to consider calendars

 The board will meet at 5:30 p.m. at the Forum, 2300 Chaney Road, and via Zoom.

 District leaders last month released drafts of calendars for the next two school years to receive community feedback.
-Monday's meeting includes a public hearing before the board is expected to vote.
+Today’s meeting includes a public hearing before the board is expected to vote.

 Also on the board’s agenda is the consideration of the district’s comprehensive annual financial report, an agreement with IIW for a Hempstead High School intercom replacement project, and the election of board officers.